cdeletre/R96ex-restool/README.md

 Extra (optionnal) packs and ressources are present in `packages` :

 - `res/gfx.zip` is a 25% resized version of [RENDER96-HD-TEXTURE-PACK](https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK/releases)
 - `dynos/audio.mp3` is a 22050 Hz resampled version of the original dynos audio pack.
 The pack is in mp3 format to have smaller distribution package.
 Render96ex **DOES NOT** support mp3 format.
 The mp3 are converted back to wav during installation.
-If you
+You can still manually install the orinal wav file from [render96ex](https://github.com/Render96/Render96ex) if you want to avoid potential audio quality loss due to mp3.
 - `dynos/Render96-Alpha-3.1-modelpack-lowmem.zip` is a 25% resized version of [Render96-Alpha-3.1 modelpack](https://github.com/Render96/ModelPack/).